What are the differences between macular degeneration and glaucoma?

 In 2020, an estimated 111 million people around the world have the disease.
 Globally, it’s the second leading cause of vision loss, according to the American Academy of Ophthalmology.

 This disease can’t be cured, and any vision lost to the disorder can’t be restored.
-Higher-than-normal pressure in the eye often causes the disease, but elevated intraocular pressure (IOP) doesn’t always result in glaucoma, and not all cases of the disease are the result of high IOP.
+Higher-than-normal pressure in the eye usually causes the disease, but elevated intraocular pressure (IOP) doesn’t always result in glaucoma, and not all cases of the disease are the result of high IOP.

 Groups at higher risk of developing glaucoma include: